Accountant at work in their office.

 • Remote work has created additional security challenges

-• Many accountants have left the profession in The Great Resignation
+• Many accountants left the profession in the Great Resignation

 • High turnover has led to a loss of institutional knowledge, which in turn, means routine tasks take longer as new employees ramp up

-Reasons the accountant shortage is likely long term
+Reasons the accounting talent shortage is likely long term

-As the world responds to residual pandemic impacts, political upheaval and economic shifts, most industries are reckoning with people shortages.
+Due to lingering pandemic impacts, political upheaval, and economic shifts, most industries are reckoning with people shortages.
 However, there are several factors affecting the accounting industry specifically.

-Meanwhile, the number of people starting accounting majors or taking CPA exams has declined over the past few years.
+Meanwhile, the number of people starting accounting majors or taking a CPA exam has declined over the past few years.
 So while a large percentage of current professionals are exiting the ranks, there’s a severe shortage of accountants replacing them.

-Recruiting students — According to that same episode of The Indicator, firms are offering scholarships to accounting students.
-They’re also tapping students from underrepresented groups and those majoring in subjects outside accounting and finance.
+Recruiting students — According to that same episode of The Indicator, companies are offering scholarships to accounting students.
+They’re also tapping candidates from underrepresented groups and students majoring in subjects outside accounting and finance.
+Many companies also find recruiting CPA exam candidates to be a lesser-tapped well of emerging talent, rather than selecting from only folks who have already received their CPA license.

-Investing in staff — Some companies are increasing base salaries to align with the number of hours required to complete the work.
-In addition to pay increases, companies are also offering better benefits, from more comprehensive health coverage to unlimited paid time off.
+Investing in staff — Some companies are increasing base salaries to align with the long hours required to complete the work.
+In addition to better pay, more companies are also offering better benefits, from more comprehensive health coverage to unlimited paid time off and training in new skills.

 Spreading the work around — In the past, some of the more tedious tasks were relegated to junior accountants.
 Now, even partners are rolling up their sleeves to meet deadlines.
 While this does help to evenly distribute the workload, it also has the potential to increase burnout across the board.

-Facilitating flexible remote work — Once firms get the proper security processes in place, they open up the option for accountants to work remotely on a broader scale.
-This not only increases the flexibility for staff to work at home or in the office, it also gives firms a chance to hire talent from outside their geographical area.
+Facilitating flexible remote work — Once the proper security processes are in place, the option for accountants to work remotely opens up on a broader scale.
+This not only increases the flexibility for staff to work at home or in the office, it also gives practices a chance to hire talent from outside their geographical area.

 How automation helps handle the shortage of accountants

-Another way accounting firms and departments can combat accounting staffing shortages is by relying on technology, particularly automation.
-Thankfully, advances in technology are helping some accounting firms automate many of the tasks dragging down productivity and revenue.
+Another way accounting practices and departments can combat accounting team staffing shortages is by relying on technology, particularly automation.
+Thankfully, advances in technology help automate many of the tasks dragging down productivity and revenue.

-This is especially true for daily processes previously done manually, such as managing and filing sales tax returns.
+This is especially true for repetitive work previously done manually, such as managing and filing sales tax returns.
 The right software can automate many of the redundant tasks accountants are required to complete for each account.
 By handling routine information and data processing through automation, staff is freed up to work on more valuable problem-solving or revenue-generating tasks.

 And automation helps with more than expediting manual processes.
 By removing the opportunity for human error, technology and automation can help increase accuracy to protect the practice and prevent even more work down the line.